 - Space Jews: The three monkeys who sing about the arrival of Momotaro are drawn to strongly resemble stereotypical African tribesmen.

-- Surprise Creepy: See Mood Whiplash above.
+- Surprisingly Creepy Moment: See Mood Whiplash above.
 The sweet and cuddly animals become fearsome warriors.

 - Time Skip: A rather abrupt transition from the peaceful, idyllic village to the island with the air base under construction.